LethalCompanyCommunity/ModdingWiki/docs/intermediate-modding/custom-config-syncing.md

 It is also possible set a tooltip or add a category with `.SetTooltip()` and `.NewCategory()` which you can read more about on the [ConfigurableCompany](https://thunderstore.io/c/lethal-company/p/AMRV/ConfigurableCompany/) Thunderstore page.

 Now your configs are synced using ConfigurableCompany!
-See [Synced Config Usage](https://lethal.wiki/intermediate-modding/custom-config-syncing.html#custom-config-syncing) for using synced configs inside your mod.

 ## Manually Syncing Instances
 For this approach, we will take advantage of [Custom Messages](https://docs-multiplayer.unity3d.com/netcode/current/advanced-topics/message-system/custom-messages/#named-messages), specifically Named Messages.